Economic Reality Softens Stance On Net Neutrality

 INSKEEP: Planet Money's Alex Blumberg explains why so many people are so upset.

-Mr. SCOTT HOLLADAY (Economist, Institute for Policy Integrity): Any neutral network, your cable provider, has no ability to dictate which websites you go to.
+SCOTT HOLLADAY: Any neutral network, your cable provider, has no ability to dictate which websites you go to.
 But in a non-neutral Internet, then your cable provider might choose to slow down traffic from competing websites.

 BLUMBERG: In other words, my service provider could engage in that contentious phrase, traffic prioritization.
 My service provider could prioritize certain websites over others.
 Websites that paid for priority service would work fine, but if Hulu didn't want to pay, got relegated to slower, lower priority service, then if I went to watch "Bachelor Pad," this is would it could sound like.

-Mr. SCOTT WALLSTEN (Economist, Technology Policy Institute): It's not in the interest of an Internet service provider to stifle content.
+SCOTT WALLSTEN: It's not in the interest of an Internet service provider to stifle content.